 Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your as supplier, call the fire department. - the fire department.
 C. Use only your hand to push in or turn the gas control knob.
 Never use tools.
 If the knob will not push in or turn by hand, don't try to repair it, call a qualified service technician.
-Force or attempted repair may result in a fire or explosio - result in a fire or explosion.

-Do not use this appliance if any part has been under water.
+Force or attempted repair may result in a fire or explosion.
+D on on use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.